Belphonz/Starve-Style/docs/Complex-Type-Scope/Naming-Conventions-Complex-Type-Names.md

 ```

 In addition, due to the fact that the Instantiation of Classes shouldn't happen too often, the upmost clarity can be pursued with the **names of Classes being several whole words such as** : `MemoryMatrix`.
-However, if very well known Shorthands can be used instead then they should be.
+However, if very well known shorthands can be used instead, then they should be.

 ### <u>Structs </u>